zmacario/OpenCV-4-on-ODROID-XU4/README.md

 ```bash
 make -j4
 ```
-Observation: As ODROID XU4 has 8 cores you will use half of them with "-j4" argument.
+Observation: As ODROID-XU4 has 8 cores you will use half of them with "-j4" argument.

 Now, be patient again!
 The compilation will take a long time...
 ### 13. Finish by installing your compiled OpenCV 4.1.2: